Bill Horton (Days of Our Lives): Storylines

 Bill (John H. Martin) and his now ex-wife Laura visit Salem again in June 2010 when they receive news that Bill's mother, Alice Horton, is extremely ill.

-On February 18, 2020, Jennifer receives a phone call from her brother Lucas stating Bill had a heart attack in his sleep and died.
+On February 18, 2020, Jennifer received a phone call from her brother Lucas stating Bill had a heart attack in his sleep and died.

+Reception

+In 2020, Charlie Mason from Soaps She Knows called Bill a "bad seed".